ohnoesimbald/doodle-cursors/README.md

 macOS Tahoe https://github.com/AdamWawrzynkowskiGF/Mousecape-TahoeSupport/releases

 macOS Sequoia and under
-https://mousecape.com/  (IF THIS IS BROKEN, TRY THE OTHER LINK.
-PROPER ONES WILL HAVE THE ARROW AND IBEAM WORKING)
+https://mousecape.com/  (IF THIS IS BROKEN, TRY THE OTHER LINK.)

 INSTALLATION GUIDE